maxfierrog/maxfierrog.github.io/content/resume.md

 ## Skills

-The elements below are things I have experience with, which are also building blocks of at least some things I am excited to contribute to.
-For example, I have significant JavaScript experience but I am not interested in web development, so I do not include it here.
+The items below are things I have experience with, which are also building blocks of at least some things I am excited to contribute to.
+For example, I have much JavaScript experience but I am not interested in web development, so I do not include it here.

 ### GPPLs